 Table of Contents

-- Universe ==> all existing matter and space.
+- The Universe is all existing matter & space.
+It is incomprehensively large (beyond mental grasp).

 - The Big Bang theory is the prevailing cosmological model for the birth of the universe.

 - It states that at some moment all of space was contained in a single point of very high-density and high-temperature state from which the universe has been expanding in all directions ever since.

 - Modern measurements place this moment at approximately 13.8 billion years ago.

 - After the initial expansion (inflation), the universe cooled sufficiently to allow the formation of subatomic particles and later simple atoms.

 - The majority of atoms produced by the Big Bang were hydrogen and helium along with trace amounts of lithium and beryllium.

 - Giant clouds of these primordial elements (hydrogen and helium) later coalesced through gravity to form stars and galaxies.